strets123/frictionless-pres/PITCHME.md

 * A tool appropriate for the data sizes involved (<1M rows per collection)
 ---
 #### What is Zegami and why are Zegami interested in Frictionless data?
-* Zegami makes visual information more accesible for exploration, search and discovery.
+* Zegami makes visual information more accesible for exploration, search and discovery
-* Zegami allows data scientists to validate machine learning models visually.
+* Zegami allows data scientists to validate machine learning models visually
+* Zegami works on top of any tabular data format
 ---
 #### Who are Zegami's users?
 * People managment - HR and Schools